akjems/python-chess-independence-problem/different_apporaches.md

 ## Different approaches

 I don't need to know the positions, only how many combinations there are.
 Therefore calculating each position and then counting them up is the long way round to the answer.
-So maybe I can get mathematically lucky and find a formula that does it for me or more exactingly, create a neural net that can calculate number of combinations based the training set I can now create using my existing program.
+So maybe I can get mathematically lucky and find a formula that does it for me or more excitingly, create a neural net that can calculate number of combinations based the training set I can now create using my existing program.

 ### Mathematically Lucky